hmata84/Prediction_of_CO2_car_emission/README.md

 # Prediction_of_CO2_car_emission

 ## Objectives
- * Use scikit-learn to implement simple Linear Regression
+ * Use scikit-learn to implement simple Linear Regression and Polynomial Regression
  * Create a model, train,test and use the model to predict the CO2 Emission of a car